JuliaAstro/Photometry.jl/docs/src/apertures/apertures.md

 ### Rectangular Apertures

-These apertures are parametrized by width `w`, height `h`, and position angle in degrees counter-clockwise from the positive x-axis `θ`.
+These apertures are parameterized by width `w`, height `h`, and position angle in degrees counter-clockwise from the positive x-axis `θ`.

 ```@docs
 RectangularAperture